Information about Radio-oncology-Centre KSA-KSB

 - SAKK 09/10: Dosisintensivierte Bestrahlung bei Patienten mit Prostatakarzinom und PSA-Wiederanstieg nach Prostataentfernung

-- SAKK 01/10: Carboplatin chemotherapy and involved node radiotherapy in stage IIA/B seminoma
+- SAKK 01/10: Chemotherapy and involved node radiotherapy in stage IIA/B seminoma

-- SAKK 75/08: Multimodal therapy with and without cetuximab in patients with locally advanced esophageal carcinoma.
+- SAKK 75/08: Multimodal therapy in patients with locally advanced esophageal carcinoma.
 An open-label phase III trial

 - Prospective clinical hyperthermia protocols from our institution